 10. Continuous EMP Visuals

-It’s quite uncommon for the players to experience continuous EMP visuals on their screen even after getting down in the gameplay by others.
+It’s quite uncommon for the players to experience continuous EMP visuals on their screen even after getting down in the gameplay.

 FIX: It seems that leaving and re-joining the server or getting into the game should resolve this problem temporarily.
 No announcement for the official permanent fix yet.